jstefanelli/jstefanellicom/Readme.md

 The server is supposed to sit behind a proxy of some kind which handles HTTPS.

-A Dockerfile will be provided in the future
+A Dockerfile is provided in the root directory.
+It will build both the server and frontend, and package it in a <10MB image.

+### Docker image parameters:

+ - **JWX_PORT**: Port for the server, default is *4955*